bogdan-kulynych/cern-openlab-2014/proposal.md

 Implement an [RFC 7089](http://www.mementoweb.org/guide/rfc/) Memento API: `TimeGate` and `TimeMap` endpoints for Invenio digital library.
 Implement an HTTP API and Web UI for browsing historical versions of Invenio records.

 ### Abstract
 Memento is a proposed technical framework for browsing and discovery of the historical versions of Web resources.
-This project aims to implement Memento API for Invenio digital library software, as well as the HTTP API and Web UI, as to facilitate and complement the Memento API.
+This project aims to implement Memento API for Invenio digital library software, as well as the HTTP API and Web UI to facilitate and complement the Memento API.

 ### Introduction
 Let `R` be original library record (resource), `G(R)` the `TimeGate` endpoint for datetime negotiation, `T(R)` the `TimeMap` endpoint for discovering the historical versions of `R`, `M(R, D)` the `Memento`, a historical version of `R` corresponding to the datetime `D`.
 As per the RFC, [pattern 2.1](http://www.mementoweb.org/guide/rfc/#Pattern2.1) Memento API is defined by following partial HTTP requests/responses: